seanstar12/code-gov-api/README.md

 # Code.gov API - Unlocking the potential of the Federal Government’s software

 Our backend API.
 This project is an Express.js application backed by Elasticsearch.
 Its primary function is to index and make America's source code discoverable and searchable.
+An example of the functions of this api can be found on [code-gov](https://api.code.gov/docs/#/).

 ## Introduction